diypa571/react/readme.txt

 React Introduction
-I Javascript lib created by Facebook....
-It is very fast, maybe faster than the pure javascript, because it creates virtual DOM.
+It is a Javascript lib created by Facebook, it is fast, maybe faster than the pure javascript, because it creates virtual DOM.

 Important cmd...